alexrobincrabbe/Boopball/README.md

   <img src="assets/images/background.png" height="200px">
 </div>

-I drew the background image using MS paint, then used [pixlr](https://pixlr.com/express/) to add a liquifying effect, and finally blurred the image to make the foreground stand out.
+I drew the background image using MS paint, then used [pixlr](https://pixlr.com/express/) to add a liquifying effect and finally, blurred the image to make the foreground stand out

 #### Booper